syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ## Identify the tabbed state for control

-The DockingManager [IsTabbed](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~IsTabbed.html) function which returns `true` if the control is in tabbed state and `false` if the control is in other states.
+The [IsTabbed](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~IsTabbed.html) function of docking manager returns `true` if the control is in tabbed state and returns `false` if the control is in other states.

 {% tabs %}